-- Machine with access to the Internet that can be used to pull and save container images from the Red Hat Container Catalog at registry.access.redhat.com. - Means of transferring the downloaded images to the restricted environment where you intend to deploy CodeReady Workspaces. - An account with the rights to push to a local registry within the restricted environment.
+- Machine with access to the Internet that can be used to pull and save container images from registry.redhat.io. - Means of transferring the downloaded images to the restricted environment where you intend to deploy CodeReady Workspaces. - An account with the rights to push to a local registry within the restricted environment.
 The local registry must be accessible for the deployment.